gmc-code/PC-microbit-micropython/docs/breadboard_quizzes/Potentiometer_ordering.rst

 -----------------

 | Order the lines below to build a high-threshold logic split circuit with an embedded status icon tracker.
-| When the dial crosses 500 or more, turn on Pin 1 and display a built-in happy face icon to show authorization.
+| When the potentiometer crosses 500 or more, turn off Pin 0 and turn on Pin 1 and display a built-in happy face icon to show authorization.

 .. ordering::
     :theme: light